The Board

 Today we have two kids, with our daughter at Waiheke Primary and our son at Waiheke Community Day Care.
 Wanting to be closer to my whānau, I started my third career as a heavy diesel mechanic, and now work for Fullers at the Waiheke Bus Company, and am finishing my apprenticeship.

-During my years here on the motu I have embraced the community, freedom, beauty and lifestyle that this special place has to offer.
+During my years here on the motu, I have embraced the community, freedom, beauty and lifestyle that this special place has to offer.

-Jayne Alexander Staff Rep.
+Evan Monkman Staff Rep.